C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Introduction

 For ordinary (`order-$1$') pushdown systems, a model-checking approach called \emph{saturation} has been successfully implemented by tools such as Moped~\cite{S02} and PDSolver~\cite{HO10b}.
 Given a regular set of configurations of the pushdown system (represented by a finite automaton $\saauta$ acting on stacks), saturation can solve the `backward reachability problem' by computing another finite automaton recognising a set of configurations from which a configuration in $\mathcal{\lang}(\saauta)$ can be reached.
 This is a fixed-point computation that gradually adds transitions to $\saauta$ until it is `saturated'.
 If $\saauta$ recognises a set of error configurations, one can determine whether the pushdown system is `safe' by checking if its initial configuration is recognised by the automaton computed by saturation.

 The first contribution of this article was first presented in ICALP 2012.
 We extend the saturation method to a backward reachability analysis of collapsible pushdown systems~\cite{BCHS12}.
 This runs in PTIME when the number of control states is bounded.
-Crucially, this condition is satisfied when translating from recursion schemes of bounded arity with properties represented by automata of bounded size~\cite{HMOS08}.
+Crucially, this condition is satisfied when translating from recursion schemes of bounded arity with properties represented by automata of bounded size~\cite{HMOS08,HMOS17}.
 Whilst the HORS/intersection-type based tool \gtrecsot{} also enjoys this fixed-parameter tractability, it times out on many benchmarks that our tool solves quickly.
 We remark also Ramsay\etal introduced a third fixed-parameter tractable algorithm in 2014 underlying their \preface tool~\cite{RNO14}.

-Motivated by these facts, we then revisited the foundations of higher-order verification tools and introduced \cshore~\cite{cshore} --- the first model-checking tool for the (direct) analysis of collapsible pushdown systems and that was presented in ICFP 2013~\cite{BCHS13}.
+In this work, we revisited the foundations of higher-order verification tools and introduced \cshore~\cite{cshore} --- the first model-checking tool for the (direct) analysis of collapsible pushdown systems.
+This work was presented in ICFP 2013~\cite{BCHS13}.
 To achieve an efficient implementation, some substantial modifications and additions were made to the algorithm, leading to several novel practical and theoretical contributions: \begin{enumerate} \item An approximate \emph{forward} reachability algorithm providing data \begin{enumerate} \item \dots allowing the CPDS to be pruned so that saturation receives a smaller input.

 \item \dots employed by a modified saturation algorithm to guide its \emph{backward} search. \end{enumerate} This is essential for termination on most of our benchmarks.

 \item A method for extracting witnesses to reachability.